vim-advent-calendar/vimways.org/content/2019/Vims-default-colors/index.md

 " vim: sw=2
 ```

 Erm...
 Where are the highlight groups?
-Let's try to dig a little deeper: `:verbose hightlight` reveals `syntax/syncolor.vim` in `$VIMRUNTIME` is the source of *some* of the default colors.
+Let's try to dig a little deeper: `:verbose highlight` reveals `syntax/syncolor.vim` in `$VIMRUNTIME` is the source of *some* of the default colors.
 Said file contains a rather succinct comment:

 ```vim
 " This file sets up the default methods for highlighting.